A View to a Kill

 [comment, Snow Leopard Trust, 3/6/2104:

 This is the first ever documentation of a snow leopard kill in the wild.
 Over the past few years, more and more tourists have been visiting Rumbak, the area in which these photos were taken, hoping to see a wild snow leopard - and many of them have indeed encountered the majestic cat.
-These visitors have brought visibility to the snow leopard and have helped strengthened local communities' acceptance of the cat - developments that are extremely important for snow leopard conservation.
+These visitors have brought visibility to the snow leopard and have helped strengthen local communities' acceptance of the cat - developments that are extremely important for snow leopard conservation.

 However, we strongly feel that tourism in this fragile ecosystem should be practiced responsibly.
 The number of people visiting a particular area; camping policies and waste disposal plans have to be carefully planned.